-You can normally smell Vinegar Syndrome before you can see it.
-The side effect of the film substrate breaking down is the production of acetic acid (vinegar); the biggest sign of a deteriorating acetate collection is the smell of vinegar!
+You can normally smell vinegar syndrome before you can see it.
+The side effect of the film substrate breaking down is the production of acetic acid: the biggest sign of a deteriorating acetate collection is the smell of vinegar!

-“Chemical reactions influenced by heat, moisture, and/or the presence of acidic vapors from nearby degrading film cause acid to be generated within the cellulous acetate support.
-From there it diffuses into the gelatin emulsion and often into the air, creating a sharp, acidic odor.”– A-D Strips User Guide.
+“Chemical reactions influenced by heat, moisture, and/or the presence of acidic vapours from nearby degrading film cause acid to be generated within the cellulose acetate support.
+From there it diffuses into the gelatin emulsion and often into the air, creating a sharp, acidic odour.”– A-D Strips User Guide.

 What does it look like?